 When fresh, delicious.

-This is one of Dr. Voyageur's favourite food fetishes.
+Butter tarts are one of Dr. Voyageur's favourite food fetishes.

 When he lived in Ontario, he could be seen hauling big cartons

 of these around, a weight that diminished as the day rolled on!

 Chess pie: Southern sugar rich pie.
 Delicious.

 The top crust makes a crisscross pattern, hence the name chess.

 Chicken fried steak or chicken fried chicken: Super popular in

 A steak or piece of chicken is pounded almost flat and thus tenderized.
 Then

 it is dipped in a batter of milk, floor, salt, pepper (often